 The core of the research project is the collection of behavioural data.
-From 1995, when we started our project, to 2000, we carried on a total of 7154 hours of behavioural observations.
-During each observation period we carefully collect on log sheets information on agonistic interactions between males, mating attempts and copulations, movements of males and females, and maternal behaviour.
+From 1995, when we started our project, to 2000, we carried on a total of 7154 hours behavioural observations. of During each observation period we carefully collect on log sheets information on agonistic interactions between males, mating attempts and copulations, movements males of and females, and maternal behaviour.

-The core of our study of behaviour is the variation of male of competition and tactics breeding.
+The core of our study of behaviour is the variation of male of competition tactics and breeding.
 The most impressive component of male behaviour is fighting.
 To get control of an harem, and thus be able to reproduce, a male should defeat all the other males of the area.
 Then, to maintain this, he needs to constantly keep other males away from females of the harem, by enforcing his status using vocal and visual displays.